What to expect

 The captain reserves the right to alter the itinerary due to changes in weather and other conditions.

-MS Theodor Körner
+MS Theodor Körner -SOLD OUT

 The MS Theodor Körner is a traditional, spacious boat which has been lovingly renovated during the winter of 2013/14 in an Art Deco style.
 There is plenty of communal space; a panoramic bar where there is often a musician in the evenings, a saloon with library and parlour games and a sun deck with chairs and sun loungers for watching the scenery pass by.